 However, when the Magic Kingdom opened, the most common complaint from guests were "Where are the Pirates?"
 Disney hastily built a second Pirates of the Caribbean in the Magic Kingdom, thus scrapping plans for the Western River Expedition because much of the budget planned to build the Western River Expedition was used in building Pirates of the Caribbean for the Magic Kingdom.
 Years later, there was the possibility that the Western River Expedition would be built, however various problems plagued the attractions development, and instead, over the course of many years, two complex attractions- Big Thunder Mountain Railroad and Splash Mountain - each both using elements and inspiration from the Western River Expedition, now occupy the land originally placed aside for the Western River Expedition.

 Western River Expedition is something of a legend among Disney Imagineers, especially to those who admire the work of Disney legend Marc Davis and parts of the ride was slipped into other attractions like Epcot's World of Motion.

 Let's come back now to Disneyland Paris.
 Soon after the park opening in 1992, new attractions to increase the park capacity were needed, and as quick as possible.
 Each land show producer and their team were asked to propose new projects, and here is where the Western River Expedition attraction project makes its comeback.

-The location would have been perfect, and the imagineers really thought that this time , that was it, Marc Davis legendary project was finally going to be build!
+The location would have been perfect, and the imagineers really thought that this time , that was it: Marc Davis legenday project was finally going to be build!

-Goodbye Western River Expedition and welcome......nothing as in Frontierland no attractions were built since 1993 at the exception of the Fort scenes.
-Instead, Indiana Jones and the temple of peril, Casey Jr, Story Book Land, Les Mystères du Nautilus and Space Mountain were built, all successful attractions.
+Goodbye Western River Expedition, and welcome......nothing, as in Frontierland no attractions were built back in 1993 at the exception of the Fort scenes.
+Instead, Indiana Jones and the temple of peril, Casey Jr, Story Book Land, Les Mystères du Nautilus and Space Mountain were built, all successful attractions, i must add.

 Artwork: copyright Disney Enterprises